-- A. Step 1 shall be a training rate and shall be the hiring rate for the rank except that the City may start a new hire at Step 2 if he/she is currently certified as having completed the Ohio Peace Officers Training Program and has proven law enforcement experience.
-The City may start a new hire at Step 3 if he/she is currently certified as having completed the Ohio Peace Officer Training Program and has at least three (3) years proven full time experience with municipal-law enforcement.
-The City may start a new hire at Step 4 if he/she is currently certified as having Program and has at least three (3) years proven full time experience with municipal-law enforcement.
-The City may start a new hire at Step 4 if he/she is currently certified as having program and has at least four (4) years proven full time experience with law enforcement. - B. A member hired in Step 1 or who has been promoted shall be advanced by the Safety Director to Step 2 on the first day following satisfactory completion of twelve (12) months of continuous service at Step 1 in the class to which he/she was hired or promoted.
+A. Step 1 shall be a training rate and shall be the hiring rate for the rank except that the City may start a new hire at Step 2 if he/she is currently certified as having completed the Ohio Peace Officers Training Program and has proven law enforcement experience.
+The City may start a new hire at Step 3 if he/she is currently certified as having completed the Ohio Peace Officer Training Program and has at least three (3) years proven full time experience with municipal law enforcement.

-- C. A member becomes eligible and shall be advanced by the Safety Director to Step 3 on the first day following satisfactory completion of one (1) year of continuous service in his/her class at Step 2 or after six (6) months of continuous service at Step 2 for sergeants and lieutenants - D. A member becomes eligible and shall be advanced by the Safety Director to Step 4 on the first day following satisfactory completion of one (1) year of continuous service in his/her class at Step 3. - E. The Step advancements as prescribed in this Article shall be mandatory.
+- B. A member hired in Step 1 or who has been promoted shall be advanced by the Safety Director to Step 2 on the first day following satisfactory completion of twelve (12) months of continuous service at Step 1 in the class to which he/she was hired or promoted. - C. A member becomes eligible and shall be advanced by the Safety Director to Step 3 on the first day following satisfactory completion of one (1) year of continuous service in his class at Step 2. - D. A member becomes eligible and shall be advanced by the Safety Director to Step 4 on the first day following satisfactory completion of one (1) year of continuous service in his class at Step 3. - E. The Step advancements as prescribed in this Article shall be mandatory. - 17.3.

-17.3.
 Pay Period.
-All members whose wages are provided by this Contract shall be paid on a biweekly basis (or pay period).
+All members whose wages are provided by this Contract shall be paid on a biweekly basis (or pay period). - 17.4.

-17.4.
 Promotional Probationary Period.
-A member who is promoted to a higher rank shall be required to serve a probationary period of twelve (12) months following promotion, during which time the member may be returned to his/her previous rank without a showing of just cause.

-17. 5.
-Annual Service Credit.
+A member who is promoted to a higher rank shall be required to serve a probationary period of twelve (12) months following promotion, during which time the member may be returned to his/her previous rank without a showing of just cause. - 17.
+5. Annual Service Credit.
 Members shall receive, in addition to other pay called for herein, an Annual Service Credit payment based on Completed years of service according to the following table:

--Effective January 1, 2019:

-Years Service \$

-5 through 9 years \$1,050.00

-10 through 14 year \$1,300.00

-15 through 19 years \$1,550.00

-20 or more years \$1,800.00

-Effective January 1, $202\underline{2}\theta$:

-Years Service \$

-5 through 9 years \$1,100.00

-10 through 14 year \$1,350.00

-15 through 19 years \$1,600.00

-20 or more years \$1,850.00

-At the member's option, payment of some or all of the Service Credit shall be deposited into the member's Health Savings Account (HSA).
-Otherwise, Ppayment of Service Credit shall be made in a lump sum, in a separate check, and will accompany the second regular paycheck in November of each calendar year.
-Payment shall be based upon years of active service as a fulltime officer or dispatcher in the Division of Police as of the date of payment.
+Payment of Service Credit shall be made in a lump sum, in a separate check, and will accompany the second regular paycheck in November of each calendar year.
+Payment shall be based upon years of active service as a full-time officer or dispatcher in the Division of Police as of the date of payment.
 For the purpose of this Section, completed active service shall include approved City paid military leave.